-This guide details a list of the best WiFi routers for under $100.
-Cheap routers that still offer great speeds, coverage and features.
-Whether you’re a hardcore gamer, stream lots of videos, have a 2-story house or need a router with tons of parental controls, we have you covered.
+In this guide we share a list of the best WiFi routers for under $100.
+Cheap routers that still offer great internet speeds, coverage and features.
+Whether you’re a hardcore gamer, stream lots of videos, have a 2-story house or need a router with plenty of parental controls, we have you covered.

-That said, you can buy your own WiFi router that will likely deliver faster speeds, better performance and more features.
-If that sounds good to you, these are the best cheap routers worth recommending.
+That said, you can actually buy your own WiFi router and stop paying a monthly rental fee.
+This will save you money while delivering faster internet speeds, better performance and more features at the same time.
+If that sounds good to you, and it should, these are the best cheap routers worth recommending in 2019.

 The Best WiFi Routers Under $100

 - Synology RT1900ac

 Describing the features of a router can sound like a foreign language to some people.
 So, to keep things simple, just know that if you’re looking for the best overall combination of price, speed, performance and coverage, the TP-Link Archer C7 is your best bet.
 We’ll start with it.

 Basically, if you don’t want to drop hundreds of dollars on a router, get the Archer C7.
 It received an Amazon’s Choice award, has nearly 11,000 positive reviews, and almost the entire internet will say it’s a great choice.

 This is a fast Dual-Band (2.4 GHz and 5 GHz) Gigabit router with the latest 802.11ac standards, theoretical internet speeds of up to 1,750 Mbps and six antennas to cover every corner of your house.
 You’ll also enjoy two USB ports for media sharing, a 2-year warranty, QoS, and the option to flash custom software like DD-WRT for all you enthusiasts.
 It’s the perfect WiFi router for 4k streaming and HD gaming, yet has parental controls and is easy enough to use for any family.
 Additionally, they have a newer Archer A7 with Amazon Alexa.